top of page

 Chloe had the immense pleasure of performing as concertmaster in a concert of Charlie Parker's 'Parker with Strings' album, with jazz legend Antonio Hart as the soloist.
 She also performed in a string quartet hand picked by the master, Rufus Reid, for a live performance of his album 'Celebration'.

 Chloe was taught guitar by the modern soul artist Max Zaska who inspires her to reimagine the possibilities of string playing.
 Chloe was a member of National Youth Jazz Orchestra (NYJO) ‘Jazz Exchange’ Band.
 This distinctive new ensemble that brings together emerging talent from across the UK.
-As a member of the group she recorded for Scala radio, Jazz FM.
+As a member of the group she recorded for Scala radio, Jazz FM and Worldwide FM.
 She performed at;

-• Total Refreshment Centre, Southbank Centre for London Jazz Festival
+• Southbank Centre, London Jazz Festival

-• Ronnie Scott’s in Soho.
+• Ronnie Scott’s Jazz Club

 Composition and arranging

 As a singer-songwriter Chloe wrote and performed lyrics and vocals for Will Rees-Jones’ debut album ‘Encounters’.
-Her folk/jazz trio Layer by Layer made their debut at Camden Fringe Festival in 2021.
+Her folk/jazz trio 'Layer by Layer' made their debut at Camden Fringe Festival in 2021.
 They wrote and performed their original music as on-stage musicians in the highly popular show ‘The Lion’s Den’ by Harriet Chomley.
 The music they produced showed London that the combined talents of Chloe, Mary Johnson and Mischa Jardine are a force to be reckoned with.
 Since then they have recorded their debut EP ‘Hindsight’, streaming on all platforms.
 They also featured on the 2022 BBC 2 documentary ‘New Voices from Wales’ in a collaboration with Mobo artists in Wales.

 Education